Shubhraj-Shubh/MakeVideo-AI-Pro/README.md

 # MakeVideo AI — Text-to-Video Generator
 Deployed Link-https://make-video-ai.vercel.app/
-MakeVideo AI is a modern, full-stack AI-powered text-to-video generator built with Next.js, React, Tailwind CSS, Drizzle ORM, Postgre and Replicate/Google Gemini APIs.
+MakeVideo AI is a full-stack, AI-powered video generation platform that transforms simple text prompts into cinematic video clips.
+Built with a modern tech stack including Next.js, Tailwind CSS, and Drizzle ORM with a PostgreSQL database, this application demonstrates a complete end-to-end workflow from user input to final output.
-It features a beautiful UI, responsive layouts, and a robust backend for storing and exploring generated videos.
+The backend leverages a multi-stage pipeline, first enhancing user prompts with the Google Gemini API for richer detail, then generating video content via the Replicate API and ModelLabs API.
+The result is a seamless and responsive user experience with a beautiful UI for generating, exploring, and saving AI-created videos.

 ---